otiliastr/brain_task_effect/data/README.md

 # Data Description

-We thank Gustavo Sudre for collecting and sharing the MEG dataset, and Dean Pomerleau for the human-judgment Mechanical Turk dataset!
+We thank Gustavo Sudre for collecting and sharing the MEG dataset with us, and Dean Pomerleau for the human-judgment Mechanical Turk dataset!
 With their permission we provide the Mechanical Turk data.
 Additionally, we provide the BERT and word2vec representations for the stimuli and questions